Description

 : A RenderAttributes

-object that provides additional rendering settings, such as transformation matrices and lighting parameters.
+object that provides additional rendering settings and parameters.

 primitiveType